How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Materials and Methods

 \subsection{Corpus Filtering}

 In an initial analysis, we found multiple repositories in the corpus with a very low level of commits.
 These repositories would not be appropriate for answering RQ2 and RQ3.
 Thus, we filtered the corpus again to respect the specific needs of these two research questions, as discussed in the remaining of this section.
 Figure~\ref{fig:fig1} shows the project corpora used for answering each research question, their derivation, and their size in terms of number of projects.
-Note that we used different corpora for RQ2 and RQ3, but both were derived from $C_{Cleaned}$.
+Note that we used different corpora for RQ2 and RQ3, but both were derived from $C_{RQ1}$.
+The $C_{Control}$ corpus will be discussed in the next section.